biicode/docs/c++/howto/howto-c++-ide-configuration.rst

 			Eclipse

-		If you have cofigured your hive ``settings.bii`` file as in the previous example, your are ready to import your project into the Eclipse IDE.
+		If you have cofigured your project ``settings.bii`` file as in the previous example, your are ready to import your project into the Eclipse IDE.

 		#.
 From the main Eclipse menu choose: *File > import...*
 		#.
 Now, select *general > Existing Projects into Workspace*, and clic next.
 		#.
-Select the root directory as the **root folder of your hive**.
+Select the root directory as the **root folder of your project**.
 		#.
 You should see a project already selected in the *projects* box.
 Click *finish*.

 		If you want to add new files to your block, just right-click on the folder of your block and create a new file.